macaw-cad/SXACLI-enhancements/readme.md

 - The target Sitecore server and credentials for deployment (config/config.json)
 - Per rendering variant collection the GUID of the site to deploy to
 - Per theme (base theme, theme, extension theme, grid) we need an entry in the Webpack configuration

+## Full support for debugging of the tooling

+The tooling provided by SXA Umbrella is a starting point for your project.
+You probably want to extens the NPM scripts, the Gulp tasks and the Webpack configuration.
+SXA Umbrella provides all the required configurations to debug the tooling in Visual Studio Code by providing the a `launch.json` file in the `.vscode` folder with the following debug configurations:

+- Gulp: fullDeploy
+- Gulp: watch
+- Webpack: development
+- Webpack: production

 # How to get started